Solar panel car roofs: are they a good idea?

 What about Tesla?

 Tesla is notable for its cars’ lack of solar roofs, despite the fact that the company itself manufactures solar cells and panels for use on homes.
 The head of Tesla, Elon Musk, said in 2017 that a car is “the least efficient place to put solar,” and we tend to agree.
+Still, there are people who just want to see the world run on a tiny bit more solar.
+Aftermarket kits that convert a Tesla’s roof to solar are available now.

 Look, cars are just not ideal for solar panels.
-We need them to be mobile, go anywhere, and withstand not just outdoor weather, but wind whipping around at 60-80 mph, rocks kicked up from the road, bird poop, and whatever life throws at them.
+We need them to be mobile, go anywhere, and withstand not just outdoor weather, the wind whipping around at 60-80 mph, rocks kicked up from the road, bird poop, and whatever life throws at them.

 We all look for shady spots to put our cars when we park them, so why add a reason to find the sunniest spot?
 Our cars end up spending lots of time in garages and covered parking ramps, which means a lot of time out of the sun.